rcsb/mmtf/spec.md

 #### Uint8Array

-A list of unsigned 8-bit integer numbers.
+A list of Unsigned 8-bit Integer numbers.
 There can be up to (2^32)-1 numbers.

 #### Int8Array

-A list of signed 8-bit integer numbers.
+A list of Signed 8-bit Integer numbers.
 There can be up to (2^32)-1 numbers.

 #### Uint16Array

-A list of unsigned 16-bit integer numbers.
+A list of Unsigned 16-bit Integer numbers.
 There can be up to (2^31)-2 numbers.
 Represented in big-endian format.

 #### Int16Array

-A list of signed 16-bit integer numbers.
+A list of Signed 16-bit Integer numbers.
 There can be up to (2^31)-2 numbers.
 Represented in big-endian format.

 #### Uint32Array

-A list of unsigned 32-bit integer numbers.
+A list of Unsigned 32-bit Integer numbers.
 There can be up to (2^30)-4 numbers.
 Represented in big-endian format.

 #### Int32Array

-A list of signed 32-bit integer numbers.
+A list of Signed 32-bit Integer numbers.
 There can be up to (2^30)-4 numbers.
 Represented in big-endian format.

 #### Float32Array

-A list of 32-bit floating point numbers.
+A list of 32-bit Floating Point numbers.
 There can be up to (2^30)-4 numbers.
 Represented in big-endian format.